-Apple and the FBI square off before a congressional committee
+Apple and the FBI square off

 WASHINGTON (AP) — The U.S. government calls it a “vicious guard dog” that hurts national security.
 Apple says it’s critical to protecting consumer privacy against increasingly sophisticated hackers.